Welcome to any new visitors and welcome back to any returners to my new site created in March 2015.

 PS: My original site has been split into two and my "plein air" gouache paintings of Kent and Sicily can be seen at a new website www.nicholasstedmangouache.com.

-Site last updated on 24th April 2018 (new painting "unison" in orbital gallery, new image "falling together" on homepage and photo of studio on Biography page)
+Site last updated on 10th May 2018 (new painting "unison" in orbital gallery, new images on homepage carousel, improved contact page and photos of studio on Biography page)